sahilrajput03/sahilrajput03/thoughts-principles.md

 Some times you win.
 Sometimes you don’t win.
 But that’s not the same as losing.

-Discipline is about what you want now and what you want most. ~ Allhabadia

 I hate waiting on machine, the machine should wait on me ~ Varun mayya

 Companies layoff to avoid death spiral ~ Varun Mayya (referring: Skioya Report)